Day 4 – “Ghost in the Machine” – January 21, 2000

 Fortunately, today the computer gods are with us and we’re making progress on “Dvoren,” A song I wrote about a geeky-longhaired physicist I once struck up a conversation with in a hot tub when I was at ‘college.
 Jeff sat on the ledge of the broiling, color-changing tub, the steam enveloping his white, overtly hairy legs and skinny arms.
 He spoke with a lisp and a faint stutter as he told me he’d discovered the rate of disintegration of something called the “Z particle” and thus had been given a full-ride scholarship to Penn State.
 As he went on enthusiastically about his little-known “Z particle,” I found myself edging closer to him.
 I was so taken with his brain, so excited about his knowledge of physics that I insisted he stop talking.
 I was going to have to kiss him.
 We dated throughout the spring before he left for Penn and I for Colorado.
 I have no idea where he is now.

 The studio’s beginning to look more like home … probably because let’s face it, we’re living here.
 My clothes are strewn about the living room, my favorite mug and house plant have moved in, and I’ve adopted a couple slow-moving, stinkbugs bugs which I hang out with between takes in our vast common room which smells of cedar and marijuana and warm apricot honey.
-The sun rays spread throughout the day and dust fairies drift through, oblivious to the musical which they appear to sway and dance to.
+The sun rays spread throughout the room and dust fairies drift through, oblivious to the musical which they appear to sway and dance to.

 This is the new and improved Sky Trails, the same home studio where I recorded “TomBoy Bride” but with an upgrade.
 The studio and all it’s equipment has been moved from Lyons, CO to Boulder, CO.
 Its new canyon view is a spectacular mountain scape, lined with tall pines that empty into a snow-kissed Boulder with its endless eastern horizon.
 The ceilings are tall and vaulted with plants peering like peeping toms behind high-ledged corners.
 There’s a kitchen to the left of the control room where we relax and eat popcorn and Brian taps on a wooden table with drumsticks.
 On a huge black grand piano sits a purple bouquet of irises next to a dozen or so red candles.
 Kenny sets his new mechanical hula girl doll beside the flowers — a gift from his father-in-law for Christmas.
 We gather around it like kids at a “show and tell” as Kenny switches it on and suggestively mimics its gyrating.
 We’re all a bit giddy—we laugh easily and hug freely.
 I think the boys are as relieved as I am that recording is finally underway.